varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 ![Link Satellite Historical Tracking](/bimlflex/concepts/images/historical-tracking-lsat.png "Link Satellite Historical Tracking")

 "Zero Records" are optional records which indicate the first recognized interaction with a Driving Key.
 The paramount indicator for a zero record is an interaction with a Driving Key, not when a record first enters the system.
-In this instance our Driving Keys are the Tap Number, and zero records would appear as such:
+In this instance our Driving Keys are the Taps, and zero records would appear as such:

 ![Zero Records](/bimlflex/concepts/images/zero-records-last.png "Zero Records")

 After enough pints sold a keg will be kicked (emptied).
-A new beer will then replace the old beer.
+A new beer will then replace the now-empty beer.
-Data Vault keeps historical data so the record for the now kicked beer will be end-dated, and a new record will be created for the new relationship.
+Data Vault keeps historical data so the record for the kicked beer will be end-dated and a new record will be created for the new relationship.

-Assume that the Pale Ale on Tap #1 was kicked on October 10, 2020, and replaced the following day with the cider being held in storage.
+Assume that the Pale Ale on Tap #1 was kicked on October 10, 2020, and replaced the following day with the Cider being held in storage.

 The changes to inventory might appear as such in the Link and Link Satellite:

 ![Link Satellite](/bimlflex/concepts/images/link-sat-01.png "Link Satellite")

-The record for Beer on Tap #1 expired on October 10, 2020, the date the keg kicked A new record was created to mark the termination on October 10, 2020, noting the status as "empty."
+The record for Beer on Tap #1 expired on October 10, 2020, the date the keg kicked.
+A new record was created to mark the termination on October 10, 2020, noting the status as "empty."

 Next, a new record will be created, and activated, to mark that a new Beer is now hooked up to Tap #1, with the status noted as "full."